ufo-org/ufo-r/README.md

 R CMD INSTALL --preclean .
 ```

-You can also build the project with debug symbols.
+You can also build the project with debug symbols by setting (exporting) the `UFO_DEBUG` environmental variable to `1`.

 ```
 UFO_DEBUG=1 R CMD INSTALL --preclean .